TheV360/NewerTab/README.md

 * Background Wizard (make new JSON Background objects)
 * ~~More polish, maybe animations?~~
 * More empty space in the ignore.js file.
 Ignore the ignore.js file.
 There's nothing in it.
 (Will add items, fix map 2, remove existential crisis)
-* Migrate NewerTab CSS to Less, for easier maintaining.
+* Migrate NewerTab CSS to SCSS, for easier maintaining.

 # Known Issues